carelly22/Bootcamp-Notes/JavaScript/data-types.md

 ## Numbers

-* The number data type includes any positive or negative integer, as well as decimals - so numbers are just represented by their digits
+* The number data type includes any positive or negative integer, as well as decimals (floats) - so numbers are just represented by their digits
 * Entering a number into the console will return it right back to you

 ## Arithmetic Operations